thanassisfrank/browser-volume-visualiser/ingest/README.md

 This contains the tools used to convert datasets into the split cgns format used for dynamic streaming.
 A k-d tree is generated over the dataset volume and the mesh is split at the tree leaf nodes.
+A guide describing how to use the tools is available [here](CONVERSION.md).

 ## `generate_block_mesh.py`